raisasherif/Website2023/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a Post-doc at the Department of Public Economics at the [Max Planck Institute for Tax Law and Public Finance](https://www.tax.mpg.de/en/) in Munich.
-I completed my PhD in 2021 from the University of Munich and the Munich Graduate School of Economics.
-I received my undergraduate degree from the Indian Institute of Technology - Madras, India.
+I am a Post-doctoral Fellow at the Department of Public Economics at the [Max Planck Institute for Tax Law and Public Finance](https://www.tax.mpg.de/en/) in Munich.
+I completed my PhD from the University of Munich and an undergraduate degree from the Indian Institute of Technology - Madras.
+I am also an invited researcher at J-PAL.

-The goal of my research is to better understand pro-environmental behaviours and policy interventions targeted at encouraging individuals to engage in them.
-I study these topics by employing insights from behavioural economics and combining experimental methods like ﬁeld, lab-in-the-ﬁeld, and online survey experiments.
+My research focuses on understanding pro-environmental behaviours and the effectiveness of policy interventions targeted at them.
+I study these topics using insights from behavioural economics and combining experimental methods like ﬁeld, lab-in-the-ﬁeld, and online survey experiments.